section-engineering-education/engineering-education/content/articles/arrays-in-java/index.md

  9	|  18	|  27	|  36	|  45	|  54	|  63	|  72	|  81	|  90	|
  10	|  20	|  30	|  40	|  50	|  60	|  70	|  80	|  90	|  100	|

-### conclusion
+### To wrap up
 We have been able to go through and understand arrays.
-We have also seen how to approach arrays through for loop.
-The sorting of arrays can be of great help to arrange data and sort out data in either ascending or descending orders.
+We have also seen different ways how to approach arrays.
+The sorting of arrays can help arrange data and sort out data in either ascending or descending orders.